microsoft/PowerToys/README.md

  - Fixed a crash when trying to use Peek in File Explorer alternatives.
  - Added a previewer for drives.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
  - The folder previewer will now asynchronously calculate size, similar to the Properties screen in File Explorer.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
+ - Added support to the .ksh, .zsh, .bsh and .env file types to Monaco previewer.
+Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)!

 ### PowerRename